rphsoftware/go.nbt/README.md

 	                         // your field name is invalid as an identifier in Go, you can
 	                         // use tags similar to encoding/json and encoding/xml.

-	Data [256]byte // go.nbt supports both arrays and slices for TAG_Byte_Array and TAG_Int_Array.
+	Data [256]byte // go.nbt supports both arrays and slices for tagByteArray and tagIntArray.

-	Children []Example1 // Any type that can be used as a TAG_Compound can also be used as an element
+	Children []Example1 // Any type that can be used as a tagCompound can also be used as an element
-	                    // in a TAG_List.
+	                    // in a tagList.
 }

 func ReadExample1(in io.Reader) (Example1, error) {